Group Counseling and Support Sessions

 This group provides a confidential space for students to discuss, explore, and receive feedback on their own interpersonal style in order to build confidence, alleviate social anxiety and loneliness, and foster a sense of connectedness with others.
 Through their experience in the group, students will have the opportunity to explore new ways of relating both within the group and in their lives.

-If interested, please contact Tina Lee at Tina.Lee@Baruch.cuny.edu.
+If interested, please contact Brooklyn Do-Wengler at brooklyn.do-wengler@baruch.cuny.edu.

 Black Mental Health Matters (BMHM) Support Sessions for Baruch Students